-*These symptoms frequently occur in the arms and legs.
+The above symptoms typically occur in the arms and legs.

-There are three important components for appropriate diagnosis and treatment of a syrinx:
+There are 3 important components for appropriate diagnosis and treatment of a syrinx:

-Syringomyelia is treated based on “etiology”, or the underlying cause of the syrinx.
+Syringomyelia is treated based on its etiology, or the underlying cause of the syrinx.
 Patients with no symptoms and no clear etiology are best managed with watchful waiting and regular check-ups.

 Some patients are referred with what is called a residual central canal.
-This is a thin, fluid-filled structure within the spinal cord with no associated pathology.
+A residual central canal is a thin, fluid-filled structure within the spinal cord that has no associated pathology.
 It is usually an incidental finding on MRIs obtained for other issues.
 These patients are usually neurologically normal on exams.
 In these patients who have back pain, other causes for the pain should be investigated.

 Prognosis is largely dependent on the cause of the syrinx.
 Usually, if the cause is known and can be effectively treated, long-term improvement and disappearance of the syrinx is good.
-Some, however, are more complicated and depend on good patient-doctor communication.
+Some syrinxes, however, are more complicated and depend on good patient and doctor communication.

 National Institutes of Neurological Disorders and Stroke (NINDS)/National Institutes of Health (NIH) – Syringomyelia Information Page

 Was this information helpful?
 Please consider supporting us so that we can continue providing information to the public and advancing research efforts for the cure.
-Due to COVID19, we were forced to cancel our Spring and Summer fundraising events, your online support at this time is paramount.
+Due to COVID-19, we were forced to cancel all except one of our fundraising events in 2020.
+Your online support at this time is paramount.

 Revised on 10/2020